Deeply delicious promo tools!

 I hope you’ll find ways to incorporate their advice into your own marketing journey.
 If you’re nervous about business promotion, just remember that you don’t have to do everything in the zany way they do it!
 Take the core learning points and decide how you might use them in a way that feels comfortable for you, works with your brand, reflects your business goals, and engages with your clients.

-There’s plenty more on offer via the Andrew and Pete website and YouTube channel.
+There’s plenty more on offer via the Andrew and Pete website.
 And you can find them on Twitter at @AndrewAndPete.

 Louise Harnby is a professional proofreader and copyeditor.
 She curates The Proofreader's Parlour and is the author of several books on business planning and marketing for editors and proofreaders.